clydemcqueen/ardusub_log_tools/README.md

     Longitude column header should be 'gps.lon' or 'lon'

 For tlog files, these messages are read:
-    GLOBAL_POSITION_INT -- the filtered position estimate, will appear as a blue line GPS_INPUT -- sensor data sent to ArduSub, not filtered, green line GPS_RAW_INT -- sensor data sent from ArduSub to QGC, not filtered, brown line GPS2_RAW -- sensor_data from a 2nd GPS system, sent from ArduSub to QGC, not filtered, red line
+    GPS_RAW_INT -- sensor data sent from ArduSub to QGC, will appear as a blue line, should be close to the csv file GLOBAL_POSITION_INT -- the filtered position estimate, green line GPS_INPUT -- sensor data sent from ugps-extension to ArduSub, not filtered, red line

 positional arguments:
   paths